-Given an initial WCSP instance P with k variables, this algorithm returns the minimal cost m of P and an optimal solution I.
+From the proof of Theorem 19.16, we can extract an exact algorithm for solving WCSP.
+Given an initial WCSP instance P with k variables, the algorithm in Figure 19.2 returns the minimal cost m of P and an optimal solution I.

 The function $saturation(C{i-1}, x_i)$ computes a saturation of C{i-1} w.r.t. x_i applying the resolution rule resolving x until it gets a saturated set.
-Lemma 15 ensures that this process terminates, in particular that it does not cycle.
-As we have already said, the saturation of a multiset is not unique, but the proof of Theorem 17 does not depend on which particular saturation we take.
+Lemma 19.14 ensures that this process terminates, in particular that it does not cycle.
+As